awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_master_auto_position.md

 The master user must run the `mysql.rds_set_master_auto_position` procedure\.

-For Amazon RDS MySQL 5\.7, this procedure is supported for MySQL 5\.7\.23 and later MySQL 5\.7 versions\.
-This procedure is not supported for Amazon RDS MySQL 5\.5, 5\.6, or 8\.0\.
+For RDS for MySQL 5\.7, this procedure is supported for MySQL 5\.7\.23 and later MySQL 5\.7 versions\.
+This procedure is not supported for RDS for MySQL 5\.5, 5\.6, or 8\.0\.